skorch-dev/skorch/docs/user/callbacks.rst

 Callback methods to override
 ----------------------------

-The following methods could potentially be overriden when implementing your own callbacks.
+The following methods could potentially be overridden when implementing your own callbacks.

 initialize()